Heiffritz/Unciv-The-New-Order-The-Great-World-War/README.md

 # Unciv-The-New-Order
 Have you ever thought or imagined if the countries changed into alternative political paths in Unciv? then this Mod is the answer!
-(I do this mod when I have free time, so waiting for the update will be a bit long), {This mod is inspired by mods from the game Hearts of Iron 4}.
+(I do this mod when I have free time, so waiting for the update will be a bit long), {This mod is inspired by mods of the game Hearts of Iron 4}.
 This mod adds new Civs, Policies, Units into the game!
 (This mod is still on planning to be a Ruleset for Unciv, so for now, only adds new civs, policies, and units) [This mod still W.I.P.]

 Credits: